 - Purple grapes would be a great addition if you use honeydew or kiwi for the green layer.

-- Avoid apples and bananas for the yucky brown factor.
+- I would avoid apples and bananas for the yucky brown factor.

-- I used tangerines for the orange layer but mango would be fantastic as well.
+- I used tangerines for the orange layer but mango would be fantastic as well or cantaloupe.

 - Layer it all at the last minute to keep the colors nice and bright.